milonmaze/privacy-terms-observatory/policies.google.com/privacy.md

 If you use our services to make and receive calls or send and receive messages, we may collect call and message log information like your phone number, calling-party number, receiving-party number, forwarding numbers, sender and recipient email address, time and date of calls and messages, duration of calls, routing information, and types and volumes of calls and messages.

-You can visit your Google Account to find and manage activity information that’s saved by your activity controls.
+You can visit your Google Account to find and manage activity information that’s saved in your history.

 Go to Google Account